 The Technoculture, Art and Games (TAG) Research Centre is Canada’s largest and most-established games research centre; a platform for interdisciplinary collaboration in digital game research and design housed in the Milieux Institute for Arts, Culture, and Technology at Concordia University in Montréal, Canada.
 We focus on the convergent interests of faculty and students in the context of the worldwide development of the vibrant new fields of digital game studies and game design.
-More broadly, digital games serve as a collectively recognizable, relevant and shared focal object through which to analyze and creatively address such issues as interactivity, game design, virtuality, consumption, leisure and play, digital narrative, interface design, new media literacy, mediated social action, and the role of technology in everyday life.
-In short, TAG’s research mandate is to develop and expand methods, models and concepts for the analysis, critique and creation of digital games, gameplay and game cultures, as well as to contribute to broader social, political, technical and aesthetic conversations (academic and public) about the shape and direction of contemporary digital culture.
+More broadly, digital games serve as a collectively recognizable, relevant and shared focal object through which to analyze and creatively address such issues as interactivity, virtuality, consumption, leisure and play, digital narrative, interface design, new media literacy, mediated social action, and the role of technology in everyday life.
+In short, TAG’s mandate is to develop and expand methods, models and concepts for the analysis, critique and creation of digital games, gameplay and game cultures, as well as to contribute to broader social, political, technical and aesthetic conversations (academic and public) about the shape and direction of contemporary digital culture.

 TAG is also conceived as a conduit for collaboration between academic researchers at Concordia and those beyond the university in industry, as well as other relevant and interested publics.
 We have sustained relationships with organizations such as the City of Montreal, les Bibliothèques de Montréal, the Mount Royal Game Society, GamePlaySpace, Pixelles and many others.
 Recurrent events have included Arcade 11, GAMERella, Global Game Jam and Critical Hit.
 There is also as well as a constant stream of other more ephemeral events.